 But when I shut off my mind for a moment (practically impossible for a writer like me) I feel my heart calling to me.
 I feel words shuffling themselves around in my brain, preparing for a poem, a sentence, a line, a caption, organizing themselves to make sense when I write them.

-And it feels like only when I quiet myself can my heart speak.
+And it feels like only when I quiet myself can my heart speak and simultaneously listen.

 But how do you know if your heart is telling the truth?

 Or what if it’s not about listening to my heart at all, but letting my body and brain work in tandem?
 What if I must stop following that beating muscle that pulls me based on emotion, based on connection, based on relationships that have hurt and healed it over time?

 What if I’m supposed to quiet my mind, and in turn let my heart do the listening?

 If I silence the rush of thoughts, can my heart hear what my brain is trying to say?
 Riding on logic and reason?
 Guiding me with its intelligence and wealth of experience?
 Knowing, long before my physical self even acknowledges the truth, what the answer is?